networked-aframe/networked-aframe/readme.md

 -------

 * Positional audio
-* Scene entities that can be defined in the static HTML page and are owned by a master client (longest person in room).
-Host migration to switch ownership when master client disconnects.
+* Scene entities that can be defined in the static HTML page

 License